Voluntary disclosure help

 An investigation is a process where we seek more information, because we think a person or business has made an inaccurate declaration.
 The purpose of the investigation is to work out the correct tax.
 Routine enquiries into a tax return for example, where we might ask for a certificate as proof or request a breakdown of expenses, are not investigations.

-You are likely to be under investigation if you're in correspondence with a Compliance Manager or Compliance Officer.
+You are likely to be under investigation if you're in correspondence with an officer from the interventions team.
 If you're not sure, call the tax disclosure helpline to find out.

 If you've been investigated in the past